-- Mr Eager received \$6,000 per month as remuneration.
-Mr Trevisan has not received remuneration from the Cc - Mr Trevisan has not received remuneration from the Company for the year ended 30 June 2014.
+- (1) Mr Eager received \$6,000 per month as remuneration. - (2) Mr Trevisan has not received remuneration from the Company for the year ended 30 June 2014.
 BMG has an Agreement with Transcontinental Investments Pty Ltd under management commitment which is a Director related entity (Anthony Trevisan).
-Transcontinental Investments Pty Ltd which charged a management and administrative fee for office space and services, accounting and administration services totalling \$180,000 during the financial year (2013; \$57,581).
-Mr Trevisan is a Director of Transcontinental Investments Pty Ltd which is associated with Mr Trevisan's children. - Mr McCracken received \$250,000 as a remuneration plus super as Managing Director during the year and for the period from 01 October 2013 28.80% of this remuneration totalling \$54,000 which was reimbursed from Regalpoint Resources Limited.
-(3) - Mr Castle received \$43,700 (2013: 10,900) as a remuneration plus super as Non-Executive Director.
-(4) - Mr Green received \$18,750 per month as a remuneration plus super as Chief Operating Officer.
+Transcontinental Investments Pty Ltd which charged a management and administrative fee for office space and services, accounting and administration services totalling \$180,000 during the financial year (2013: \$57,581).
+Mr Trevisan is a Director of Transcontinental Investments Pty Ltd which is associated with Mr Trevisan's children. - (3) Mr McCracken received \$250,000 as a remuneration plus super as Managing Director during the year and for the period from 01 October 2013 28.80% of this remuneration totalling \$54,000 which was reimbursed from Regalpoint Resources Limited. - (4) Mr Castle received \$43,700 (2013: 10,900) as a remuneration plus super as Non-Executive Director. - (5) Mr Green received \$18,750 per month as a remuneration plus super as Chief Operating Officer.